 The Exeter Flotilla is an association of retired Commissioned Officers of all ranks and specialisations of the Royal Navy, Royal Marines, and their Reserves.
 The history of the Flotilla dates to before the Second World War.

-Flotilla Patron is the Commander Littoral Strike Group (COMLSG), currently Cdre James Parkin RN.
+Flotilla Patron is the Commander Littoral Strike Group (COMLSG), currently Cdre Rob Pedre RN.

 Courtesy of the Commandant, the Flotilla meets monthly in the Officers' Mess at the Commando Training Centre Royal Marines (CTCRM), Lympstone, Devon EX8 5AR.